 The service advisory says that a recent code update impacted the accessibility of usage reports.
 I guess being able to access other tenant’s user data is certainly an impact.
 However, although it is interesting for tenants to be able to see what people are up to elsewhere, the real problem here might come in the form of regulations like the European GDPR (General Data Protection Regulations), due to go into effect in May 2018.

 In this case, Microsoft is the data controller for personal information belonging to Office 365 users.
-Although it’s unlikely that any great harm would come from someone else knowing that I sent 242 and received 819 messages last week, the regulations are clear that this is a breach.
+Although it’s unlikely that any great harm would come from someone else knowing that I sent 242 and received 819 messages last week, the regulations are clear that this is a leak.
 As such, the EU could fine Microsoft up to 4% of its global revenue, which is enough to make your eyes water.

 No one is going to fine anyone in this case.
 In the global scheme of things, this is a relatively harmless screw-up that Microsoft fixed quickly.
 However, it certainly does not help Microsoft when they assert how safe your data is inside their cloud services.
 Doubtless some will point to this instance as an example of why you should not trust cloud providers with your data.
 You do also wonder what testing happened before Microsoft introduced this code change into production.
 But hey, such is the wonder of “evergreen” software.

 Want to know more about how to manage Office 365?
 Find what you need to know in “Office 365 for IT Pros”, the most comprehensive eBook covering all aspects of Office 365.
 Available in PDF and EPUB formats (suitable for iBooks) or for Amazon Kindle.

 Update (August 7): Microsoft sent notes to tenants affected by the issue: